GXTX/XboxOverclock/readme.md

 XboxOverclock
 ============

-XboxOverclock will allow you to overclock your FSB via software.
+XboxOverclock will allow you to overclock the FSB and NVCLK via software.
 It uses infromation gained from [XBOverclock](https://github.com/WulfyStylez/XBOverclock) by WulfyStylez.

 Building
 ---------